-Besides my academic activities, I support digital marketing agencies by providing insights, market analysis and benchmarking in order to identify the right promotional strategy for their clients.
+Besides my academic activities, I support digital marketing and communication agencies by providing insights, market analysis and benchmarking in order to identify the right promotional strategy for their clients.
 I analyse cluster of audiences, industry trends and competitors, and give advice on how to setup campaigns leveraging content marketing, online platforms and social media in particular.

 As an independent consultant or in collaboration with TorinoFilmLab I also run international workshops and masterclasses focused on engagement strategies to raise awareness on independent and art-house films at an early/advanced stage of development.

 Film and digital media; cinema and popular culture; marketing of film and multimedia; transmedia storytelling; branded entertainment; fandom and cult film; crowdsourcing, crowdfunding and creative industries; history of television; food and media; fashion media.

 Lecturer in Fashion Marketing and Communications at Unicollege in Milan, for the module Marketing Basics and Distribution within the “Buyer 2.0 – Professional Manager in Fashion Activities” master (2018).